-Requirements include twenty-seven (27) hours of course work in political science, a minor of nine (9) hours in a related discipline (18 hours of 600 level or higher), and a comprehensive examination in three fields of Political Science.
-A 3.0 GPA is required for graduation.
+Requirements include thirty-six (36) hours of course work in political science, including PS 511 and PS 512.
+Nine (9) hours, substituted for nine (9) hours of the mandated thirty-six (36) hours of political science coursework, may be taken in a related discipline, as a minor, with the approval of the graduate adviser.
+Eighteen (18) hours must be taken at the 600 level or higher.
+Passage of a comprehensive examination in three fields of political science, including public law and public administration, and a 3.0 GPA are required for graduation.